 Chocolate should never be given to dogs.
 This isn’t just an urban legend.
 Chocolate contains toxic substances called methylxanthines, which are stimulants that stop a dog’s metabolic process.
 Even just a little bit of chocolate, especially dark chocolate, can cause diarrhea and vomiting.
 A large amount can cause seizures, irregular heart function, and even death.
 Do not have chocolate in an accessible location for your dog.
+Note that darker chocolate is more dangerous than milk chocolate.
+White chocolate has the lowest level of methylxanthines, while baking chocolate contains the highest.
 If your dog does ingest chocolate, contact a veterinarian or Pet Poison Helpline as soon as possible.

 Coffee and Caffeine These products all contain substances called methylxanthines, which are found in cacao seeds, the fruit of the plant used to make coffee, and in the nuts of an extract used in some sodas.
 When ingested by pets, methylxanthines can cause vomiting and diarrhea, panting, excessive thirst and urination, hyperactivity, abnormal heart rhythm, tremors, seizures, and even death.

 Cocoa powder is extremely harmful to your dog’s nervous system.
 It is often used in cooking, especially desserts, and should be kept out of reach from your pup.
 Cocoa powder can also cause kidney and heart problems in your dog.